Alaska Great Northern Adventure

 "Every trip I take with Adventure Cycling keeps getting better and better. "

 Week 1.
 Redmond, Washington to Haines, Alaska

-We’ll meet in Redmond for an orientation meeting at a motel adjacent to the beautiful East Lake Sammamish Trail, where we will divide up the group gear and pore over the maps and cue sheets for our epic adventure.
+We’ll meet in Redmond for an orientation meeting where we will divide up the group gear and pore over the maps and cue sheets for our epic adventure.
 We will head northward on a series of paved trails and progressively quieter roads as we head away from the Seattle area toward the North Puget Sound region, camping near lovely Lake Stevens and at the aptly named Bay View State Park.
 On the fourth day of our adventure, we will ride along scenic Chuckanut Drive and arrive in the small city of Bellingham mid-day, which should give us plenty of time to visit the local bike shops and outfitters for any last-minute bike adjustments or supply purchases before boarding the Alaska Marine Highway System ferry in the late afternoon.

 We will spend three nights camping on the ferry, in areas sheltered from the wind and with tents duct-taped to the deck, for an unforgettable experience.
 The ferry will take us through the Inside Passage of British Columbia and Alaska, with spectacular views of the small islands, mountains, glaciers, and wildlife on our way to Haines.
 Enroute, the ferry makes relatively quick stops at Ketchikan, Wrangell, Petersburg, and Juneau, and, depending upon the exact ferry schedule, we may have an hour or two to go ashore.
 After 2.5 days, we’ll disembark in Haines, gather our bikes and group gear, and head out on the beautifully remote Haines Highway.